Gilles86/gilles86.github.io/index.markdown

-the experimental rigor and vast knowledge in **visual neuroscience** and the power of  **encoding models** that quantitatively model the relationship between objective properties of the world (e.g., the number f stimuli in a stimulus array) and neural activity.
+the experimental rigor and vast knowledge in **visual neuroscience** and the power of  **encoding models** that quantitatively model the relationship between objective properties of the world (e.g., the number of stimuli in a stimulus array) and neural activity.
 By inverting such models, we can track which information the brain has access to from moment-to-moment.
 I think this is a very useful measure to learn more about how brain actually works.